zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Our dialogue is called “Flying on a Budget (budget)  Airline.”
 Something that is “budget” is something that is cheap.
 So, this is an  airline – a company that uses airplanes to fly you from one place to another – th at doesn’t cost very much money.
 Well, we find out in our dialogue that that isn’t always a good thing.
-Anton begins by saying, “It’s amazing that we were able t o get these airline tickets so cheaply.”
+Anton begins by saying, “It’s amazing that we were able to get these airline tickets so cheaply.”
 Federica says, “It’s great, isn’t it?
 We can fly to Lawrence City for a fun weekend.”
 I’m not sure where Lawrence City is exact ly, but it sounds like it’s a great place.

 Federica says, “Let’s check in using this kiosk.” “ To check in” is a two-word phrasal verb meaning to report for your flight or reservati on – letting the company or someone know that you are ready to go or that you a re going to be using this particular service.
 If you fly, “checking in” usual ly can be done either on your computer 24 hours before you fly or at the airport.
 It’s telling the airline that you are there and you are going to be taking this fligh t.
 Well, it doesn’t exactly say that you’re there if you check in online, but it sa ys you will be there and you will be going on the airplane.